zhiyingfang2022/llm-d/README.md

     <img alt="Join Slack" src="https://img.shields.io/badge/Join%20Slack-blue?logo=slack">
   </a>

+Latest News 🔥
+- [2025-05] Coreweave, Google, IBM Research, NVIDIA, and Red Hat officially launched `llm-d`.
+Check out [our blog post - UPDATE]() and [press release - UPDATE]().

-## 📄 Overview
+## 📄 About

 `llm-d` is a Kubernetes-native distributed inference serving stack - a well-lit path for anyone to serve at scale, with the fastest time-to-value and competitive performance per dollar for most models across most hardware accelerators.

-With `llm-d`, users can operationalize GenAI deployments with a modular, high-performance, end-to-end serving solution that leverages the latest distributed inference optimizations like KV-cache aware routing and disaggregated serving, co-designed and integrated with the Kubernetes operational tooling in [Inference Gateway (IGW)](https://github.com/kubernetes-sigs/gateway-api-inference-extension).
+With `llm-d` users can operationalize GenAI deployments with a modular, high-performance, end-to-end solution that leverages the latest distributed inference optimizations like KV-cache aware routing and disaggregated serving, co-designed and integrated with the Kubernetes operational tooling in [Inference Gateway (IGW)](https://github.com/kubernetes-sigs/gateway-api-inference-extension).

+Developed by leaders in the Hardware Accelerator, Kuberentes, and vLLM ecosystems, `llm-d` is a community-driven, Apache-2 licensed project with an open development model.

 ## 🧱 Architecture